-When one character loves another, who has a problem in his/her life, and the former decides to decides to fix it, without asking the latter whether this is a good idea (or even in spite of his/her explicit request not to interfere).
-After his/her elaborate plan succeeds, however, it turns out that by doing it, he/she ended up ruining his/her relationship with the other character or even their very lives.
+When one character cares a lot for another, who has a problem in his/her life, and the former decides to fix it, without asking the latter whether this is a good idea (or even in spite of his/her explicit request not to interfere).
+After his/her elaborate plan succeeds, however, it turns out that by doing it, he/she ended up ruining his/her relationship with the other character or even their very lives

 A cornerstone of Romantic Comedy